FacundoDecena/SocketsEnGolang/README.md

 	return IP
 }```

-the go build -0 build/ client/env.go
+the go build -o build/ client/env.go go build -0 build/ client/env.go

 and you are good to go